Gibson (guitar company): Beginnings

-“Guy Hart ran Gibson from 1924-1948 -- the most important period in the company history since the debut of Gibson instruments at the turn of the century and, moreover, the period of greatest innovation for the guitar since the emergence of the six-string guitar in the late 1700s.
+"Guy Hart ran Gibson from 1924-1948 -- the most important period in the company history since the debut of Gibson instruments at the turn of the century and, moreover, the period of greatest innovation for the guitar since the emergence of the six-string guitar in the late 1700s.
 As the guitar rose to prominence, so did Gibson.
-Under Hart’s management, Gibson developed the Super 400 … still considered the best of their kind … the flattop line and the SJ-200 [that] put Gibson in a class by itself [and] Gibson’s prominent place in the electric guitar market.”
+Under Hart's management, Gibson developed the Super 400 … still considered the best of their kind … the flattop line and the SJ-200 [that] put Gibson in a class by itself [and] Gibson's prominent place in the electric guitar market."

-During the global economic depression of the 1930s Hart “kept the company in business and kept the paychecks coming for the workers,” in part by introducing a line of high-quality wooden toys.
-“And as the country began its economic recovery in the mid 1930s, he ... opened new markets overseas.”
-Then in the 1940s he led the company though World War II by converting the factory to wartime production, winning an Army-Navy “E” award for excellence.
+During the global economic depression of the 1930s Hart "kept the company in business and kept the paychecks coming for the workers," in part by introducing a line of high-quality wooden toys.
+"And as the country began its economic recovery in the mid 1930s, he ... opened new markets overseas."
+Then in the 1940s he led the company through World War II by converting the factory to wartime production, winning an Army-Navy "E" award for excellence.
 After the war he returned the factory to instruments before he retired.

 During World War II, instrument manufacturing at Gibson slowed due to shortages of wood and metal, and Gibson began manufacturing wood and metal parts for the military.
-Between 1942–1945, Gibson employed women to manufacture guitars.
-"Women produced nearly 25,000 guitars during World War II yet Gibson denied ever building instruments over this period," according to a 2013 history of the company.
-Gibson folklore has also claimed its guitars were made by "seasoned craftsmen" who were "too old for war."
+Between 1942 and 1945, Gibson employed women to manufacture guitars.
+"Women produced nearly 25,000 guitars during World War II yet Gibson denied ever building instruments over this period", according to a 2013 history of the company.
+This denial was contradicted by historical statements.
+Gibson folklore has also claimed its guitars were made by "seasoned craftsmen" who were "too old for war".
+In 2023, a 1943 Gibson Southern Jumbo was listed for sale with an asking price of $18,500.

 In 1944, Gibson was purchased by Chicago Musical Instruments.
 The ES-175 was introduced in 1949.
-Gibson hired Ted McCarty in 1948, who became President in 1950.
+Gibson hired Ted McCarty in 1948, who became president in 1950.
 He led an expansion of the guitar line with new guitars such as the "Les Paul" guitar introduced in 1952, endorsed by Les Paul, a popular musician in the 1950s.
 The guitar was offered in Custom, Standard, Special, and Junior models.

 In the mid-1950s, the Thinline series was produced, which included a line of thinner guitars like the Byrdland.
 The first Byrdlands were slim, custom built, L-5 models for guitarists Billy Byrd and Hank Garland.
 Later, a shorter neck was added.
 Other models such as the ES-350T and the ES-225T were introduced as less costly alternatives.
 In 1958, Gibson introduced the ES-335T model.
 Similar in size to the hollow-body Thinlines, the ES-335 family had a solid center, giving the string tone a longer sustain.

 In the 1950s, Gibson also produced the Tune-o-matic bridge system and its version of the humbucking pickup, the PAF ("Patent Applied For"), first released in 1957 and still sought after for its sound.